mmistakes/minimal-mistakes/_posts/2022-05-22-openmic-stamp-announcement.markdown

 categories: [Open Mic Announcement, Open Mic]
 ---

-On friday 27th May at 10:30, another open mic session presented by Jana Ahmad will take place.
+The Open mic session starts on Friday at 10:30 at [this link](https://meet.google.com/jan-ukop-sez).
+Speaker Jana Ahmad presents her presentation with the topic Ontological Foundation of Hazards and Risks in Stamp.

 {% include figure image_path="/assets/images/team/jana.jpg" alt="Jana Ahmad" %}{: .align-right .profile-photo}

-The link to the session will be added later.

 ###### The abstract: